-If you prefer to stay on dry land, book a table at Brisbane icon Gambaro’s Seafood Restaurantfor fine dining or indulge yourselves at nostalgic speakeasy Seymour’s Cocktails & Oysters on the same street.
+If you want to head a bit further afield (literally two minutes’ drive from Brisbane’s CBD), head to Paddington and grab a table at Brisbane icon Gambaro’s Seafood Restaurantfor fine dining or indulge yourselves at nostalgic speakeasy Seymour’s Cocktails & Oysters on the same street.
 Not ready to retire for the evening?
 Walk just a few steps to let your hair down at one of Brisbane’s best live music venues and cocktail bars (Gourmet Traveller named this spot its best bar of the year in 2014), Lefty’s Old Time Music Hall.

 If you consider yourselves a fitness-focused couple, get your day off to a revitalising start and hike Mt Coot-tha.
 At the top you’ll find breathtaking views of Brisbane and its surrounds, plus a lovely cafe for breakfast.
 If you prefer to take things a little easier on holiday, don’t worry – it’s accessible by car and bus, too.
 However you get to this brilliant spot, top it off by visiting Slaughter Falls at the mountain’s base.
 Here, follow a gentle walking track surrounded by beautiful bushland to reach a spectacular waterfall and swimming hole… just under 20 minutes from the CBD!